Inpatient Drug Rehab & Holistic Treatment Centers in Northern California

 - Discharge and aftercare planning that is thoughtful and careful.

 Throughout this time, clinical staff utilize Cognitive Behavioral Therapy (CBT) to help clients solve current problems and change old patterns of thinking and behavior.
 The idea is to look at future goals with a fresh site of eyes and instill positive confidence and optimism towards life again.
-This bodes well for clients as they progress toward graduation and returning home from our program as a sober, changed individual.
+This bodes well for clients as they progress toward graduation and returning home from our program as a sober, changed individuals.